Romans 3:1

 it can lead you out of any trouble.
 God has revealed the truth about Himself,

-It is after all very logical.
-Humans
+It is very logical.
+Humans communicate with

-communicate with words; and what is more concrete than the written Word?
-A
+words; and what is more concrete than the written Word?
+A spoken word may be

-spoken word may be misunderstood, or partly forgotten over time.
-But a written
+misunderstood, or partly forgotten over time.
+But a written Word stands as an

-Word stands as an anchor, available to be read and re-read, studied and
+anchor, available to be read and re-read, studied and re-studied.
+God was very

-re-studied.
-God was very wise to give us the written Word from Himself; and we
+wise to give us the written Word from Himself; and we have the same advantage

-have the same advantage as the Jew if we take His written Word and read, and
+as the Jew if we take His written Word and read, and learn it, and live by it.

-learn it, and live by it.
-Jesus spoke many times of the importance of the Word
+Jesus spoke many times of the importance of the Word of God.

-of God.
-Jesus told us that the Word of God is a necessary source of spiritual

-live by bread alone, but by every Word of God."
 Jesus told us that

+the Word of God is a necessary source of spiritual strength and vitality.
+He

-the Word of God is eternal; that we can count on its accuracy, it’s
+by every Word of God."
+Jesus told us that the Word of God is

+eternal; that we can count on its accuracy, its reliability, and the ultimate

-pass, one jot or one tittle shall in no wise pass from the law, till all be
+shall in no wise pass from the law, till all be fulfilled."

 Notice that the oracles of God were